High-energy Neutrino Predictions for T Coronae Borealis: Probing Particle Acceleration in Novae: External shock model

 Once the fast moving ejecta from the WD collide with this RG wind, the nova shock is formed and may consist of both forward and reverse fronts.
-The forward shock then propagates into the RG wind to accelerate the charged particles (electrons and protons).
-An efficient particle acceleration requires the shock to propagate in a medium that is optically thin to Thomson scattering, i.e, $\tau_{\rm T} \ll 1$.
-This condition is achieved at $r < r_{\rm i}$ during the free expansion phase, when the shock velocity remains nearly constant~\citep{Petropoulou:2016zar}.
-The shock then enters the decelerating phase also known as the Sedov-Taylor (ST) phase when the mass of the material swept up by the shock becomes equal to the mass of the ejecta $M_{\rm ej}$, implying $r_{\rm ST} \sim 6 r_{\rm i}$.
-During this phase, the shock radius and velocity vary with time $t$ as, $r \propto t^{2/3}$ and $v_{\rm sh}(t) \propto t^{-1/3}$, respectively.
-The parameters of our ejecta model, i.e., the evolution of the number density of the ejecta ($n_{\rm ej}$) with the shock radius, are considered to be consistent only with this free expansion and ST phase.
-As finally, the shock enters the radiative cooling phase ($r \propto t^{1/2}$ and $v_{\rm sh}(t) \propto t^{-1/3}$) when particle acceleration is suppressed.
-Note that the boundaries of these phases vary with the choice of $n_{\rm RG}$ and $n_{\rm ej}$.
-We choose $r_{\rm i}\approx 10^{13}~\rm cm$ and the maximum shock radius, $r_{\rm max} \approx 6 r_{\rm i}$ throughout this work.
-These choices confine the estimations while the shock is in the free expansion and ST phase.
-To be conservative, we follow the variation of $r$ and $v_{\rm sh}$ according to the ST phase between $r_{\rm i}$ and $r_{\rm max}$.
+The forward shock then propagates into the RG wind to accelerate the charged particles (electrons and protons). { We assume the shock to be in the Sedov-Taylor (ST) phase, where the shock radius and velocity vary with time $t$ as, $r \propto t^{2/3}$ and $v_{\rm sh}(t) \propto t^{-1/3}$, respectively~\citep{DeSarkar:2023nhp}.
+The density profile of the ejecta is assumed to vary as $r^{-3}$~\citep{MAGIC:2022rmr}.}